helena-intel/readmes/openvino_llm_model_export_npu.md

 ### Tips

 - Edit the script to change the system prompt to tweak model outputs
-- Only greedy search is supported on NPU.
+- In OpenVINO 2024.6, only greedy search is supported on NPU.
 Do not change `do_sample=False` in the script.
 Setting `temperature` and `top_p` has no effect.
+In OpenVINO 2025.0 sample search will be supported on NPU too.
 - By default the NPU pipeline supports an input size of up-to 1024 tokens.
-To increase that limit, for example to 2048, add `{"MAX_PROMPT_LEN": 2048}` to `pipeline_config`
+To increase that limit, for example to 2048, add `{"MAX_PROMPT_LEN": 2048}` to
+`pipeline_config`
 - To speed up inference at the cost of slower model loading/compilation time, add `{"GENERATE_HINT": "BEST_PERF" }` to `pipeline_config`

+### C++

+See [this sample](https://github.com/helena-intel/snippets/tree/main/llm_chat/cpp) for a C++ version of the chatbot.

 ### Troubleshooting